 Explore Stratford on a self-guided heritage walk.
-There are over 10 walks to choose from, and you can easily stop by Destination Stratford at 47 Downie Street in downtown Stratford to purchase a set of six paper tours for $10.00.
+There are multiple walks to choose from, stop by Destination Stratford at 47 Downie Street in downtown Stratford to purchase a set of six paper tours for $10.00.
 Individual tours are only $2.00 each.

 At most stops, you can use a smartphone to scan a featured QR code in your guide.
 When accessed, these codes offer a brief additional audio commentary for the stop.
 It’s THAT simple.

 Your stories add to the fabric of the Stratford Experience.
 We invite you to share them.
 Share them with us, and share them with the world using the hashtag, #StratfordStories.